MichaelJMerritt/Portfolio/README.md

 ![Image of Mortality Early 2022](https://michaeljmerritt.github.io/Portfolio/Images/Mort4a.jpg)

 From this we can see that the start of 2022 isn't much better than the beginning of 2021.
-However one feature to note is that by late March 2021 another wave was starting, we can tell by the sharp rise in deaths at the end of the chart.
-It should be encouraging that we do not yet see a new wave in the deaths data from 2022, and this is evident from looking at data from 9 weeks ago ( highlighted below ).
-This data point should be stable by now, in that I don't expect mny moew new data to affect the counts from 9 weeks ago.
-This point in 2022 has a substantially lower death count with a downward trajectory, which is encouraging.
+However one feature to note is that by late March 2021 the death rate decline leveled off at around 60k deaths per week.
+It should be encouraging that in 2022 the decline from the holiday peak has continued through the end of March.
+The data at this time should be stable by now, in that I don't expect any new data to affect the counts from this time 9 weeks ago.
+This point 9 weeks ago is highlighted below and we can see that in 2022 there is a substantially lower death count with a downward trajectory toward the pre-pandemic average.

 ![Image of Mortality Early 2021](https://michaeljmerritt.github.io/Portfolio/Images/Mort5a.jpg)